Raais/faceauth/README.md

 python3 test.py
 ```
 and you will be prompted to create a face model the first time.
 If not the program will attempt to verify your face.

+If you know how to [daemonize](https://unix.stackexchange.com/questions/426862/proper-way-to-run-shell-script-as-a-daemon) the [faceauth.sh](https://github.com/Raais/faceauth/blob/main/faceauth.sh), you can make it run persistently in the background or autostart.
+Otherwise, just add a startup script some other way, for example in KDE, Settings > Startup and Shutdown > Autostart > Add Login Script